Review: is DAZN Live Sports Streaming service worth it?

 Reasons for a paid Live Sports Streaming service

 It is no secret you can find free live sports streams online.
 However, the video quality of these free streams ranges from average to horrible.
 From our experience, the time you spend hunting for free streams is not really worth it.
 Why?
 Because these websites or apps claiming to offer free sports streams are often filled with ads (ranging from annoying to aggressive) and some could even trick you into installing spyware in your device, so why risk it?

 A paid live sports streaming service such as DAZN can offer live sports anytime and anywhere with consistent video quality thus saving you time and frustration.
 If watching sports is in your blood, DAZN may just be worth it.

 Most buying decisions boil down to your needs and budget.
 DAZN appears to have found a good balance between its sports offerings and a monthly cost that is appealing.
 In fact, DAZN reminds us of Netflix, both offer a low monthly fee but DAZN focuses on delivering live sports instead.

 If you prefer watching NHL and NBA, another streaming service called Sportsnet NOW is a better choice for you.
-However, Sportsnet NOW’s monthly cost is twice as much ($24.99 vs. $12.50).
-Please note: at the time of this writing, Sportsnet is $24.99 per month (no annual subscription is offered).
+Please note: at the time of this writing, Sportsnet NOW offers two subscription options: STANDARD ($14.99/month or $149.99/year) or PREMIUM ($34.99/month or $249.99/year).
 DAZN is $150 per year (works out to be $12.50 per month) or $20 per month (not a good deal in our opinion).

 Free Trial for One Month